 In case of funds of funds - i.e. investment funds which substantially invest in units in other investment funds - issue and redemption orders received by 11:30 a.m. will be executed at the unit value on the next-but-one banking day (d+2).
 If the order is placed after 11:30 a.m., the issue and redemption orders will be executed on the basis of the unit value on the banking day following the next-but-one banking day (d+3).
 The provisions of the prospectus may provide for an alternative settlement procedure, namely that issue and redemption orders received by 11:30 a.m. will be executed at the unit value on the third banking day (d+3).
-If in such cases the order is placed after 11:30 a.m., the issue and redemption orders will be executed by 11:30 a.m., the issue and redemption orders received by 11:30 a.m., the issue and redemption orders will be executed by 11:30 a.m., the issue and redemption orders is placed after 11:30 a.m., the issue and redemption orders is placed after 11:30 a.m., the issue and redemption orders is placed after 11:30 a.m., the issue and redemption orders is placed after 11:30 a.m., the issue and redemption orders is placed after 11:30 a.m., the issue and redemption orders will be executed at the unit value on the fourth banking day (d+4).
+If in such cases the order is placed after 11:30 a.m., the issue and redemption orders will be executed on the basis of the unit value on the fourth banking day (d+4).